Bribery & Ethics

 • the date, location and country of where the gift was offered or received.

-This Register is accessed via the ‘Forms’ section of the HR Website and is reviewed monthly by the Finance Director.
+This Register is accessed via the ‘Forms’ section of the HR Website and is reviewed monthly by the Group Commercial Compliance Manager.

 8. Gifts

-More expensive gifts, for example, a case of wine, a weekend trip, free flights, and similar offers should not be accepted by individual Employees and must be discussed with the Finance Director before being accepted.
-The Finance Director will decide whether such a gift could be construed as an inducement or bribe and will confirm if such a gift is acceptable.
-Where there is no risk of the gift or benefit being construed as an inducement such gifts may be approved by the Finance Director for acceptance by the individual person, or on behalf of Ipeco, so that they may be raffled with the proceeds donated to charity.
+More expensive gifts, for example, a case of wine, a weekend trip, free flights, and similar offers should not be accepted by individual Employees and must be discussed with the Group Commercial Compliance Manager before being accepted.
+The Group Commercial Compliance Manager will decide whether such a gift could be construed as an inducement or bribe and will confirm if such a gift is acceptable.
+Where there is no risk of the gift or benefit being construed as an inducement such gifts may be approved by the Group Commercial Compliance Manager for acceptance by the individual person, or on behalf of Ipeco, so that they may be raffled with the proceeds donated to charity.
 Where a risk of potential inducement is identified, such gifts will be declined.

 For clarity, all Employees must refuse personal gifts such as Christmas, wedding, or birthday gifts, including vouchers or cash equivalents, received from actual or potential business partners, suppliers, agents, consultants, advisors, and other persons with which Ipeco does business or may do business in the future (“Partners”).

 Any gifts that Employees offer to a Partner (actual or potential) must also be acceptable in accordance with this Policy of the relevant Partner’s Company/organisation.
 Employees should not put themselves in a position where they could be open to accusations of inducement.
-Therefore, if an Employee is in any doubt about the acceptability of a gift or benefit being offered then no gift or benefit should be provided until such time as the matter has been discussed with, and the required approval obtained from, the Finance Director.
+Therefore, if an Employee is in any doubt about the acceptability of a gift or benefit being offered then no gift or benefit should be provided until such time as the matter has been discussed with, and the required approval obtained from, the Group Commercial Compliance Manager.

 Employees are permitted to give or receive gifts on behalf Ipeco provided that: